Viswa223024/Car-price-prediction/README.md

 * Fuel type and condition impact pricing in noticeable ways
 * Mileage and age of a car strongly affect its value
 * Engine capacity, transmission type, and model frequency play a role too

+**📸 Output / Results (Screenshots)**

+I produced 16 visualizations capturing multiple perspectives on the data.adding them in README will show all insights .